serverless/components/README.md

       # Type: env
       # This Type is for an object of key-value pairs meant to contain sensitive information.
 By using it, the Serverless Framework will treat this data more securely.

-      - name: env # The name "env" is reserved for this Special Type.
+      env: # The name "env" is reserved for this Special Type.
 Your params can only have one of these.
         type: env # The type
         # Optional
         description: Environment variables to include in AWS Lambda # A description of this input